Highlights

 Once you've reached the end of the trail, you'll be wowed by this awesome spectacle of Mother Nature.
 Highlights of Palccoyo Rainbow Mountain include its striking geological formations, which display a dazzling array of colors ranging from red and pink to green and turquoise.
 The distinct patterns and hues are the result of mineral deposits and sedimentary layers exposed over millions of years.

-This is a mini-hike perfect for travelers who want to see the colorful mountains of the region without the extra effort of a full day high-altitude hike.
+This mini-hike is perfect for travelers who want to see the region's colorful mountains without the extra effort of a full-day high-altitude hike.
 Unlike the more famous Vinicunca Rainbow Mountain, Palccoyo is more accessible to a wider range of visitors.
 At the end of the excursion, you'll transfer back to your hotel in Cusco.

 Day 12: Andean Explorer Train to Puno